Welcome to Willow Class

 Children will learn around 25 less common phonemes and more tricky words like 'me,' 'was' and 'they'.

-This phase will help to hone a child's knowledge.
+This level will help to hone a child's knowledge.

-This phase will usually take the whole of Year 1 and introduces other spellings for sounds and new graphemes.
+This level will usually take the whole of Year 1 and introduces other spellings for sounds and new graphemes.